 This is also a good time to rotate the tires.
 It is normally recommended to rotate them every six months or 6,000 to 8,000 miles.
 Tire rotation can help extend their lifespan and improve performance.
-During rotation, each tire and wheel should be moved to a different position to ensure that all tires wear evenly and last longer.
+During rotation, each wheel should be moved to a different position to ensure that all tires wear evenly.

-When you rotate the wheels, wash (and wax) the barrel of the wheels while they are off the vehicle.
+When you rotate the wheels, wash and wax the barrel of the wheels while they are off the vehicle.
 This will help protect the finish on the inside part of the wheels.
-When these are neglected for too long, they get to the point of no return and the finish can no longer be revived.
+When these are neglected for too long, they get to the point where the finish can no longer be revived.

 Most of the fluids and filters in your truck should be replaced according to the manufacturer’s recommended maintenance schedule.
-Keeping a detailed log of the exact mileage (and the date) each fluid and filter is changed can be extremely helpful.
+Keep a detailed log of the exact mileage and date each fluid and filter is changed.
 Even though most of the maintenance is typically based on a mileage or time schedule, this can still be a good time to give everything a quick inspection.
-Start by checking the oil and transmission fluid to make sure they are not too low, the color still looks good, and they pass the smell test.
+Start by checking the oil and transmission fluid to make sure they are not too low.
+Also see if the color still looks good, and they pass the smell test.
 Smelling the fluids can help reveal if they are burnt or if other fluids such as gas or coolant have gotten into your crankcase.

 Next examine the coolant, power steering, and brake fluid.
 Coolant is extremely vital in a diesel truck.
 Coolant/Anti-freeze testing tools and test strips are available to determine the strength and condition of your coolant.
-Checking the differentials and transfer case can be a good idea to make sure the fluids are not burnt or brown.
+Checking the fluids in the differentials and transfer case is also a good idea.
 There is a good chance your washer fluid reservoir is low from plenty of use in the winter, so be sure to top it off.

-Finally, take a quick peek at the air filter and cabin air filter (if your vehicle is equipped), and make sure they still look clean.
+Finally, take a quick peek at the air filter and cabin air filter (if your vehicle is equipped).
 Any paper filters that are dirty should be replaced, or if you have a high-flow reusable filter, simply clean and re-install.

 Turn on the A/C

-Although it might not be hot enough for the A/C just yet, depending on where you live, it can still be a good idea to run it now.
+Although it might not be hot enough for the A/C yet it can still be a good idea to run it now.
 Just turn the air conditioning on for a few minutes and make sure it is still blowing cold.
 There are multiple benefits to not letting the A/C sit idle for an extended period.
 Running the A/C occasionally during the fall and spring can keep the system from deteriorating.
-Keeping the refrigerant and oil flowing will help condition the hoses and seals so they do not get dry and brittle.
+Keeping the refrigerant and oil flowing will help condition the hoses and seals.

 Inspect the Wiper Blades